NEW BOOK:

 My publications include essays in In Another Country: Feminist Perspectives on Renaissance Drama (1991), Northern Lights: An Anthology of Contemporary Christian Writing in Canada (2008), Remembering Henri (2006), and the Foreword to DLT (Darton Longman and Todd)'s 1997 and 2013 editions of Henri Nouwen's Road to Daybreak.

 My first three books were each to some degree about Jean Vanier.
-The first was a selection of his writings in 2008 (Orbis, Novalis, DLT updated in 2019): https://www.dartonlongmantodd.co.uk/titles/2261-9780232534375-jean-vanier-essential-writings.
-In 2019, my second book, Sharing Life: Stories of L'Arche Founders (Paulist Press), told the stories of how L'Arche communities were founded in the first eight countries around the world: https://www.paulistpress.com/Products/5431-9/sharing-life.aspx.
-My third book Tender to the World (MQUP 2019) explored disability and Canadian ecumenism through how people in the United Church of Canada took up Vanier's vision: https://www.mqup.ca/tender-to-the-world-products-9780773559127.php.
+The first was a selection of his writings in 2008 (Orbis, Novalis, DLT updated in 2019): www.dartonlongmantodd.co.uk/titles/2261-9780232534375-jean-vanier-essential-writings.
+When Vanier died in May 2019, I wrote an obituary for Sojourners: https://sojo.net/articles/jean-vanier-remembering-icon-not-idol.
+Later in 2019, my second book, Sharing Life: Stories of L'Arche Founders (Paulist Press), traced how Jean Vanier's telling of the story of the founding of L'Arche Trosly evolved between 1964-2015, then told the stories of how L'Arche communities were founded in the next seven countries around the world: www.paulistpress.com/Products/5431-9/sharing-life.aspx.
+My third book Tender to the World (MQUP 2019) explored disability and Canadian ecumenism through how people in the United Church of Canada, with and without intellectual disabilities, took up Vanier's vision: www.mqup.ca/tender-to-the-world-products-9780773559127.php.

-Days after the shocking news of Jean Vanier's manipulative sexual behaviour broke in Feb 2020, Broadview magazine interviewed me: https://broadview.org/jean-vanier-abuse-report/
+Days after the shocking news of Jean Vanier's manipulative and abusive sexual behaviour broke in Feb 2020, Broadview magazine interviewed me: https://broadview.org/jean-vanier-abuse-report/

 Hugely helpful has been Tanya Marlow's reflection, "But his books are still good, right? – 5 things Christians must stop saying about sexual abusers": https://tanyamarlow.com/5-stupid-things-christians-say-sexual-abusers/

-My most recent writing about Vanier is "Making Out Jean Vanier" Religious Studies and Theology 40.1, June 2021, 122‒130.
-I expect that will be all I write about Jean Vanier for a while.
-Turning my attention to other projects has been a great relief.
+In 2020, I agreed to write something further about Vanier a year later.
+My reflection "Making Out Jean Vanier" was published in Religious Studies and Theology 40.1, June 2021, 122‒130.
+After that, turning my attention to other projects was a great relief.